data301-2020-winter2/course-project-group_1020/README.md

 ## Team Members

 - Dylan Molloy: An engineering student learning the ropes of programming and data manipulation!
-- Person 2: one sentence about you!
+- Nicholas Demetrick: Not verry good with writting senteces about him self.
 - Person 3: one sentence about you!

 ## References